-Sara Grote Cerrell brings more than 15 years of political, nonprofit and private sector experience to her clients.
-Before co-founding Global Change Network in 2008, she was Vice President at DDB Issues & Advocacy, a progressive issues marketing/communications practice, which is part of DDB Worldwide Communications.
+Sara Grote Cerrell brings two decades of political, nonprofit and private sector experience to her clients.
+Before founding Global Change Network in 2008, she was Vice President at DDB Issues & Advocacy, a progressive issues marketing/communications practice that is part of DDB Worldwide Communications.

-Sara’s work has centered on international development with an emphasis on family health and women’s empowerment.
-She has managed communications campaigns for the Program for Appropriate Technology in Health (PATH), the Center for Reproductive Rights, the David and Lucile Packard Foundation, the Henry J. Kaiser Family Foundation, Save the Children, NARAL Pro-Choice America Foundation and the Desmond Tutu Peace Foundation, among others.
+Sara’s work has centered on international development, with an emphasis on global health and women’s empowerment.
+She has created communications strategies and managed campaigns for the Program for Appropriate Technology in Health (PATH), the International Center for Research on Women (ICRW), the David and Lucile Packard Foundation, the Henry J. Kaiser Family Foundation, Save the Children, Pathfinder, and the Desmond Tutu Peace Foundation, among others.
 Notable achievements include:

-Sara’s community involvement has included positions as communications chair for the Center for Women & Democracy and Jubilee Women’s Center.
+Sara also served on Hillary Clinton’s staff during the Clinton/Gore 1992 and 1996 presidential campaigns.
+Her community involvement includes positions as communications chair for the Center for Women & Democracy and Jubilee Women’s Center.
 She lives in London with her husband and three children.

 Arlene Fairfield, Principal

 Arlene Fairfield brings more than 20 years of experience marketing social and environmental issues to nonprofit and advocacy groups, corporations and foundations.
 Arlene co-founded Global Change Network in July of 2008 and leads the U.S. outreach efforts.
 Immediately prior to Global Change Network, Arlene led DDB Communications Worldwide’s corporate citizenship communications practice, the Brand Integrity Group.